I wouldn’t be human if I didn’t acknowledge my insecurities, empathy and humanness in what we do is too important.Sondra Radvanovsky

 She trained at the Metropolitan Opera in the late 1990s in the Lindemann Young Artist Development Program.
 After performances in smaller roles there, Radvanovsky caught the attention of critics as Antonia in Les Contes d’Hoffmann and was singled out as a soprano to watch.
 On the concert platform, she has sung with the Boston Symphony Orchestra and the Verbier Festival Orchestra, both with James Levine; with the Chicago Symphony and David Zinman; with the San Francisco Symphony and James Conlon, and with the Bayerische Staatsoper and Zubin Mehta.

 Radvanovsky’s debut recording, Verdi Arias, was released in April 2010 on the Delos label.
-The album quickly became a critical hit and made several season-best lists, including those of NPR and The New Yorker.
+The album quickly became a critical hit and made several season-best lists, including those of National Public Radio and The New Yorker.
 In 2011 Delos released a CD of Verdi opera scenes with Radvanovsky and her frequent artistic partner Dmitri Hvorostovsky to coincide with the pair’s return to the Met stage in Il Trovatore.
 The disc was recorded with the Philharmonia of Russia and Constantine Orbelian.